 As beginner in your first marathon race, your goal should be to complete the marathon.
 The physical preparation is about what physical prerequisites you have now.
 Do you have e.g. experience from other sports, so you can start at a higher level or have you been inactive for several years etc.

 Your general physical level and the condition of your body have a big impact on how motivated you are to train for a marathon.
-There are many physiological factors that affects how physically ready you are, and those factors are something you largely can manage by yourself, so you can create the best conditions to start and complete your marathon project.
+Many physiological factors affect how physically ready you are, and those factors are something you largely can manage by yourself, so you can create the best conditions to start and complete your marathon project.

-In order for you to change your physique into a well-trained endurance runner, there are 4 main categories that should be focused on:
+For you to change your physique into a well-trained endurance runner, 4 main categories should be focused on:

 Cardiovascular system and lung function